ento/discourse_aws/README.txt

 - `credstash put discourse_db_password.discourse-dev`
 - `credstash put discourse_smtp_password.discourse-dev`
 - `./build.sh`
+  - builds and tags a Discourse docker image as `vYYYYmmdd-HHMMSS`
 - do a `docker push`: exact command will be printed out by `build.sh`
 - `./deploy-dev.sh`
+  - creates and deploys an application version using the latest docker image on ECR: `vYYYYmmdd-HHMMSS-bYYYYmmdd-HHMMSS`
 - change deploy strategy to Immutable to avoid downtime during deploys

 ## getting ready for let's encrypt production serer